 Introduction

 Recent advances in sCMOS camera technology and genetically encoded calcium sensors enable large scale fluorescence imaging of thousands of individual cells’ activity during behavior (Klaus, et al., 2017; Barbera, et al., 2016; Mohammed, et al., 2016; Markowitz, et al., 2018).
 One key technical aspect of neural network analysis during behavior is the temporal precision, where neural activities need to be precisely aligned with behavioral features (Solari, Sviatkó, Laszlovsky, Hegedüs, & Hangya, 2018).
 However, it has been difficult to integrate sCMOS cameras, deployed in large scale calcium imaging experiments, with devices needed to monitor and control behavioral experiments.
 Traditional Analog/Digital interfaces are often operated by programs, such as MATLAB, that offer a wide range of applications.
-However, using MATLAB or other PC-based programs can lead to undesired temporal delays if they rely on the PC for timing, as the operating system needs to balance the demands of many systems operations at once.
+However, using MATLAB or other PC-based programs can lead to undesired temporal delays if they rely on the PC for timing, as the operating system needs to balance the demands of many system’s operations at once.

 Over the last decade, microcontrollers marketed to hobbyists have gained popularity across a variety of scientific fields (Sanders & Kepecs, 2014; D'Ausilio, 2012; Chen & Li, 2017; Husain, Hadad, & Zainal Alam, 2016).
 Microcontrollers are small, low-cost, and capable of delivering precisely timed digital outputs with microsecond time precision, while using user-friendly, open-source software functions.
 Arduino was the first major microcontroller to gain substantial popularity.
 Recently, Teensy microcontrollers were developed, which have all the key features of Arduino microcontrollers, as well as the additional feature of delivering analog output.
 Teensy’s utilize the same open-source Arduino software environments, and thus they are easy to program (D'Ausilio, 2012).
 Microcontrollers thus represent an attractive solution for systems neuroscience that can be easily adapted to various behavioral experimental needs, including the integration of newly developed instruments.
 Arduino devices have recently been integrated into two-photon imaging experiments (Wilms & Häusser, 2015; Takahashi, Oertner, Hegemann, & Larkum, 2016).
 In one study, an Arduino was used to generate the digital command to initiate the acquisition of an image sequence, where the timing of each image frame within the image sequence was not specified (Micallef, Takahashi, Larkum, & Palmer, 2017).
 Thus, this approach requires post-experimental data interpolation to re-align image frame timing with behavioral data, reducing temporal precision.
 One way to precisely time sCMOS image acquisition with behavior is through timed capture of each individual image frame.